 HIGH school (GETTING SERIOUS)

-When Pete was 15, his dad exclaimed...
+When Pete was 15, his father offered a bit of advice...
 "If you're serious about pursuing a career in music, then we should find you the best classical guitar teacher and the best jazz guitar teacher in the area."
 Pete agreed and entered into an intense period of study while attending weekly lessons with separate classical and jazz instructors.
 During this time he practiced between 6 and 11 hours every day.

 Pete received a full scholarship to attend Temple University where he studied Jazz/ Commercial Guitar Performance.
 He continued to take private classical guitar lessons separate from his college courses.
 His first professional opportunity to perform jazz came at the age of 18 when he was hired to provide guitar music on Friday evenings at a local restaurant.
 During this time, Pete also began teaching guitar students.